 Is it Postpartum Burnout?
 Or Is It Something Else?
 Understanding the “Mental Load”

-The transition into motherhood is often romanticized as a "glow," but for many high-achieving women, the reality feels more like a marathon with no finish line.
+The transition into motherhood is often romanticized as “the best time in your life," but for many high-achieving women, the reality feels more like a marathon with no finish line.
 If you are constantly running on empty, you might be wondering if your experience is the standard exhaustion of new parenthood or something deeper.

-As a Licensed Mental Health Counselor (LMHC) specializing in maternal health, I see how the nuance between postpartum burnout, depression, and anxiety is often lost in the "hustle" of modern parenting.
-Understanding these differences is the first step toward reclaiming your sense of self.
+As a Licensed Mental Health Counselor (LMHC) specializing in maternal mental health, I see how the nuance between postpartum burnout, depression, and anxiety is often lost for women and many times people fall through the cracks because of it.
+Understanding these differences is the first step toward reclaiming your sense of self and finding the right help you need.
+So here, I give you a few key signs to look out for in each.

 While postpartum burnout is not yet a clinical diagnosis in the DSM-5-TR, it is a recognized physiological and emotional state of depletion.
-In my practice, I find it often stems from the "mental load"—the invisible, non-stop management of household and career expectations.
+In my practice, I find it often stems from the "mental load"-the invisible, non-stop management of household, emotions of others, and career expectations.

-Here’s some key signs of burnout that I see in clients:
+Here’s are some key signs of what burnout is and what it looks like that I see in clients:

 Clinical Markers of PPD that I have seen in therapy with my clients:

-Persistent Hopelessness: Feelings of worthlessness or the intrusive thought that your family would be better off without you.
+2. Persistent Hopelessness: Feelings of worthlessness or the thought that your family would be better off without you.

-Environmental Stability: Unlike burnout, PPD symptoms usually persist even if you are physically removed from your daily chores or environment.
+3. Environmental Stability: Unlike burnout, PPD symptoms usually persist even if things change from your life and environment.
+Even if things are going well with your baby, you feel hopeless and helpless.

 Postpartum Anxiety manifests as a hyper-aroused nervous system.
 While burnout feels like "running on empty," PPA feels like "racing on high."